-Many are skeptic of this being true and some like Bob Flowerdew (organic gardener) thinks that “It’s wonderful but not for me, thanks.
+Many are skeptical of this being true, and some, like Bob Flowerdew (organic gardener), think that “It’s wonderful but not for me, thanks.
 I can’t see the point.
 I can’t smell it, I can’t eat it,”.

 Shockingly David Latimer feels the same.
 Saying that the sealed bottle garden is pretty boring.
 Not really doing much, but it does interest him enough to see how long it can sustain itself.

 He plans on passing on this experiment to his kids when he passes.
-Which if they don’t have an interest in it at that time it will then get passed on to the Royal Horticultural Society in London, England.
+If they don’t have an interest in it, it will then get passed on to the Royal Horticultural Society in London, England.

-It’s a simple almost zero maintenance, fascinating experiment that just about anyone can do.
+It’s a simple, almost zero maintenance, a fascinating experiment that just about anyone can do.

 Additional Sources Found on Terrariums by Nature of Home (Website)